11 Mar 2024

 The report Getting Higher Education on Track can be found below, and the consumer research conducted by 304 UK University Students (aged 18+) in Coventry, Leicester, Nottingham and Loughborough between 09/01/2024 - 15/01/2024 can also be found below.

-Midlands Connect researches, develops and champions long-term transport projects which will provide the biggest possible economic, social and environmental benefits for the Midlands and the rest of the UK.
+Midlands Connect researches, develops and champions long-term transport projects to provide the biggest possible economic, social and environmental benefits for the Midlands and the rest of the UK.

 We examine every option for improving major transport infrastructure in our region.
 The fundamental aim of these improvements is to transform regional and UK gateways, bringing the Midlands closer together and accelerating cost-effective improvements to unlock east-west connectivity that will enable the Midlands’ economies to work more effectively together.